Washington County (album)

-Washington County is a 1970 album by the American folk singer Arlo Guthrie.
-It peaked at #33 on the Billboard charts on December 4, 1970, and number 28 in Australia.
-The single "Valley to Pray" became Guthrie's only chart success in Australia, reaching #11 on its chart.
+Washington County is the third studio album by the American folk singer Arlo Guthrie, released in 1970.
+It peaked at No. 33 on the Billboard charts on December 4, 1970, and No. 28 in Australia.
+The single "Valley to Pray" became Guthrie's only chart success in Australia, reaching No. 11 on its chart.

 Critical reception

 Contributing to Magnet, Bar/None owner Glenn Morrow called the album "remarkably eclectic".
 He praised "Gabriel's Mother's Highway Ballad #16 Blues", writing that it "wraps around the listener like a sonic temple—a place of peace and well-being, bracing out the cold winds of a hostile world".